 UKRAINE TRAVEL GUIDE

-Ukraine is a large country in Eastern Europe known for its Orthodox churches, Black Sea coastline and forested mountains.
-Its capital, Kiev, features the gold-domed St. Sophia's Cathedral, with 11th-century mosaics and frescoes.
-Overlooking the Dnieper River is the Kiev Pechersk Lavra monastery complex, a Christian pilgrimage site housing Scythian tomb relics and catacombs containing mummified Orthodox monks.
+Ukraine is a large country in Eastern Europe known for its Orthodox churches, Black Sea coastline, and forested mountains.
+Its capital, Kyiv, features the gold-domed St. Sophia's Cathedral, with 11th-century mosaics and frescoes.
+Overlooking the Dnieper River is the Kyiv Pechersk Lavra monastery complex, a Christian pilgrimage site housing Scythian tomb relics and catacombs containing mummified Orthodox monks.

-This is a country dotted with names familiar to any student of history: Odesa, Sevastopol, Kiev, Yalta and Chernobyl.
-A country which has weathered many storms, from nuclear disaster to forced communism- a country which is now on the upswing, opening its doors to tourists flocking to Kiev’s St Sophia Cathedral, to the beaches of Crimea, the national parks of the Western Carpathians.
+This is a country dotted with names familiar to any student of history: Odesa, Sevastopol, Kyiv, Yalta, and Chernobyl.
+A country which has weathered many storms, from nuclear disaster to forced communism- a country which is now on the upswing, opening its doors to tourists flocking to Kyiv’s St Sophia Cathedral, to the beaches of Crimea, the national parks of the Western Carpathians.